 Algebra I is a prerequisite for all majors.
 Algebra I competency may be verified with a passing score on the College's placement test or completion of the appropriate course.
+Students must also have a grade of "C" or better in one year of high school laboratory chemistry.

+Fire Science courses are offered exclusively in the evening.
 Once students complete developmental coursework (if needed), the degree can be completed in two years of full-time study.
 They can shorten the amount of time by taking courses in the summer and winter sessions.

-Department Web: http://www2.middlesexcc.edu/academics/academic-departments/visual-performing-and-media-arts.html
+Department Web: http://www2.middlesexcc.edu/academics/academic-departments/natural-sciences-homepage.html